DeeonStjean/Capstone/README.md

 (12%) Core JavaScript

 - Demonstrate proper usage of ES6 syntax and tools.
-(2%) x
+(2%)
 - Use functions and classes to adhere to the DRY principle.
-(2%) x
+(2%)
 - Use Promises and async/await, where appropriate.
-(2%) x
+(2%)
 - Use Axios or fetch to retrieve data from an API.
-(2%) x
+(2%)
 - Use sound programming logic throughout the application.
-(2%) x
+(2%)
-- Use appropriate exception handling. (try/catch) (2%) x
+- Use appropriate exception handling. (try/catch) (2%)

 (9%) Database

 - Use MongoDB to create a database for your application.
-(5%) x
+(5%)
 - Apply appropriate indexes to your database collections.
-(2%) x
+(2%)
 - Create reasonable schemas for your data by following data modeling best practices.
 (2%)

 (19%) Server

 - Create a RESTful API using Node and Express.
-(7%) (x?)
-For the purposes of this project, you may forgo the HATEOAS aspect of REST APIs.
+(7%) For the purposes of this project, you may forgo the HATEOAS aspect of REST APIs.
 - Include API routes for all four CRUD operations.
-(5%) (x)
+(5%)
 - Utilize the native MongoDB driver or Mongoose to interface with your database.
-(5%) (x)
+(5%)
 - Include at least one form of user authentication/authorization within the application.
-(2%) (x)
+(2%)

 (35%) Front-End Development

 - Use React to create the application’s front-end.
-(10%) (x)
+(10%)
 - Use CSS to style the application.
-(5%) (x)
+(5%)
 - Create at least four different views or pages for the application.
-(5%) (x)
+(5%)
 - Create some form of navigation that is included across the application’s pages, utilizing React Router for page rendering.
-(5%) (x)
+(5%)
 - Use React Hooks or Redux for application state management.
-(5%) (useState and useEffect - X)
+(5%)
 - Interface directly with the server and API that you created.
-(5%) (x)
+(5%)

 (5%) Presentation